 7. Sprinkle the shredded lettuce over the sour cream in an even layer and also not too thick.

-8. Sprinkle shredded cheese all over the lettuce, however completely forgetting myself, the cheese was added last.
-Either way, wherever you add the cheese, it will be a fantastic result.
+8. Sprinkle shredded cheese all over the lettuce.
 Using pre-shredded cheese is totally fine with this recipe as you are not going to make the cheese into a sauce as pre shredded cheese will not melt well.
 This day I used a block of sharp cheddar cheese and then shredded it in my Cuisinart Food Processor.

 9. Finally sprinkle green onions over the other vegetables.